Resaca de la Palma

-Many of Taylor's soldiers had experience fighting under similar conditions and were well prepared for this fight.
-The American soldiers also had the good fortune to find a path that led them over the waterway and around the most heavily fortified areas.
+Many of Taylor's soldiers had experience fighting in similar conditions and were well prepared for this fight.
+U.S. soldiers also had the good fortune to find a path that led them over the waterway and around the most heavily fortified areas.

-Once across the resaca, they encountered Mexican soldiers.
+Once across the resaca, they encountered more Mexican soldiers.
 These soldiers had little training in close-quarter fighting, had not eaten in twenty-four hours, and were demoralized by the carnage at Palo Alto.
-Although Mexican forces put up a determined fight, in less than an hour U.S. forces spilled from the brush into the clearing that housed General Arista's field headquarters.
+Mexican forces put up a gritty fight but in less than an hour U.S. forces spilled from the brush into the clearing that housed General Arista's field headquarters.

 Library of Congress (no known restrictions)